The Importance of UV Wear for Ultimate Sun Protection

 It may seem like any clothing that covers your skin is good enough, but the special features of UPF clothing make it more protective.

-You're exposed to sunlight in a number of ways throughout the way.
+You're exposed to sunlight in a number of ways throughout the day.
 Light bouncing off the ground or other surfaces and coming through your car windows can cause skin and eye damage.

-Even on gray and dreary days, the UV rays still penetrate the clouds.
+Even on gray and dreary days, the UV harmful rays still penetrate the clouds.